dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/encryption-key.md

 );
 ```

-## Set the active Encryption Key
+## Setting the active Encryption Key

-We can have several Encryption Keys.
-We need to set the one we want the other users on the network to use.
+It is possible to maintain multiple encryption keys for a single account.
+To specify which encryption key should be used by other network participants when sending encrypted data, we must designate an active encryption key.
 ```typescript
 await setActiveEncryptionKey(
     client,